PhilipYip1988/vmware-workstation-installation-guide/windows-98SE-guest/readme.md

 ## Installing Python

-Python will be used as an example of installing a program on Windows 95.
+Python will be used as an example of installing a program on Windows 98 SE.
 The installer is available here:

 * [Python 2.5.4](https://www.python.org/downloads/release/python-254/)
 * [pyserial 2.1](https://sourceforge.net/projects/pyserial/files/pyserial/2.1/)